 Embark COI vs UC Davis VGL Haplotype vs Laboklin Heterozygosity of a Golden Retriever

 The following is the data collected and explained for my Golden Retriever, Red-Dawn Resolute Charlton.
 He was bred, trained and hunting titled while owned by us, and later sold as a stud dog.
+Charlton’s is a 5.13% COI in a 12 generation pedigree.

 UC Davis VGL in California USA